 The facility is accessible and can accommodate persons with disabilities.
 Alternative formats of this information or reasonable accommodations for persons with disabilities or limited English proficiency, including the availability of interpretation and translation services, will be made upon request (48 hours notice is required).
-Anyone who requires these services or an auxiliary aid to fully participate in the hearing should contact the Planning and Development Department at 701.241.1474/Planning@FargoDD_gov_or the City of Fargo's Section 504/ADA Coordinator Brock Morrison at 701.476.4144 to arrange for services.
+Anyone who requires these services or an auxiliary aid to fully participate in the hearing should contact the Planning and Development Department at 701.241.1474/Planning@FargoND.gov, or the City of Fargo's Section 504/ADA Coordinator Brock Morrison at 701.476.4144 to arrange for services.
 To access TDD/Relay service dial 701.241.8258.
-It is the policy of the City of Fargo to provide services without regard to race, color, religion, sex, disability, familial status, national origin, age, marital status, veteran status, sexual orientation, gender identity, public assistance, domestic violence, lawful activity, or condition protected by applicable federal and state laws except where a Bona Fide Occupational Qualification (BFQO) applies.
-The City is an equal employment/equal housing entry equal volumes and the property of the city of the city of the property and the property of the city of the city of the city of the property of the city of the ci a Bona Fide Occupational Qualification (BFOQ) applies.
+It is the policy of the City of Fargo to provide services without regard to reac, color, religion, sex, disability, familia status, atotanal origin, age, martial status, setteran status, sexual orientation, gender identity, public assistance, domestic violence, lawful activity, or condition protected by applicable federal and state laws except where a Bona Fide Occupational Qualification (BFOQ) applies.
 The City is an equal employment/equal housing opportunity agency.

-30-Day Public Comment period: May 13 through June 12, 2019
+30-Day Public Comment period: May 13 through June 12, 2019 Send written comments or phone: City of Fargo Planning and Development Department Attn: Community Development Planning Coordinator 225 Ath Street North, Fargo ND 58102 701.476.4144 Electronic Comments: planning@FargoND.gov Public Hearing: Monday, May 20, 2019 - 5:15 pm Fargo City Commission Chambers 225 4th Street North, Fargo, ND 58102 Final City Commission Consideration: Monday, June 17, 2019 - 5:15 pm

-Send written comments or phone: City of Fargo
+The City of Fargo - News Detail

-Planning and Development Department

-Attn: Community Development Planning Coordinator 225 4th Street North, Fargo ND 58102

-Public Hearing: Monday, May 20, 2019 - 5:15 pm

-Fargo City Commission Chambers 225 4th Street North, Fargo, ND 58102

-Final City Commission Consideration: Monday, June 17, 2019 - 5:15 pm City News Room
+City News Room If you demand Far More, think Fargo